aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 They enjoyed the recording and wanted to do that for 5000 more times.

-## Inui Toko 1st solo live "who i am"
+## Inui Toko 1st Solo Live "who i am"

 ### 2020-12-10